 Ford GT Review

-The new 2018 Ford GT specs will be including a Heritage Edition.
+The new Ford GT specs include a Heritage Edition.
 Inspired by the 1967 LeMans winning car, the red and white exterior is easy to spot when it’s going 216 mph.
 Power from the 3.5-liter EcoBoost V6 remains at 647 horsepower and 550 lb-ft of torque.
-“Race Red” can also be found on the calipers, seat trim and contrast stitching inside.
+“Race Red” can also be found on the calipers, seat trim, and contrast stitching inside.
 Exposed carbon fiber and satin stainless give it a menacing demeanor.
 The 2018 Ford GT specs make this supercar is essentially a street-legal race car, with a dry weight of only 3,045 lbs.
 Inside, all essential controls are either on the steering wheel or close to it.

 2018 FORD GT SPECS:

 Horsepower: 647 hp

 0-60: 2.9 seconds

 1/4 Mile:10.9 @130 mph

 Top Speed: 217 mph

 Ford GT Engine